cloudmesh-community/fa18-523-63/paper/paper.md

 ## The unsupervised algorithms (some of them)

-:o: uf you mention some of them should we not say something like
+:o: if you mention some of them should we not say something like

 :o: Skikit learn supports the following unsupervised algorithms: ....
 From thos we like to draw your attenting to two of tehm that we explain next